SigOiry/Micasense_Processing/README.md

 Initially, it’s essential to detect the calibration panel in images.
-To achieve this, we must locate the QR code of the calibration panel on each image by utilizing the `opencv` library.
+To achieve this, we must locate the QR code of the calibration panel on each image by utilizing the [OpenCV](https://ropensci.r-universe.dev) library.
 The function `ocv_qr_detect()` is used to find the coordinates of the QR code’s corners as shown on this image.

 Note that the Y-axis references used by `opencv` and `terra` differ, necessitating a correction to ensure that points are plotted correctly on the image.
 Please note also that this detection process is performed on the raw image because the `OpenCV` library cannot open 32-bit data;
 it is only capable of handling 16-bit images.

+The `Qr_detection()` function takes the path of a raw image as input and outputs a dataframe containing the coordinates of the QR code’s corners.

 <details>
 <summary>Code</summary>